Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: ML-based EnCMF

 \section{ML-based EnCMF}

-In this section, we present the ML-EnCMF, which is a numerical implementation of the EnCMF using ML techniques.
-Based on the orthogonal projection property (Eq.~(\ref{eq:cm_orthogonal_projection})) we develop a CM approximation using ANNs trained using forecast ensembles.
-We obtain the assimilated ensemble by inserting the CM approximation in Eq.~(\ref{eq:en_cmf}).
-Here, we describe the methodological aspect in more detail.
+This section presents the ML-EnCMF.
+While our paper focuses on the update step, improving the efficiency of the forecast step using ML techniques is also actively investigated, \emph{e.g.}, in \cite{abarbanel2018machine,bocquet2020bayesian,brajard2020combining, gagne2020machine}.
+Based on the orthogonal projection property (Eq.~(\ref{eq:cm_orthogonal_projection})), we develop an approximation of the CM using ANN.
+The updated ensemble is obtained by inserting the CM approximation in Eq.~(\ref{eq:en_cmf}).

+The section is organized as follows.
+In Sec.~\ref{sec:ANN_approximation}, we discuss the approximation of the CM using a combination of the KF linear updating map and an ANN.
+In Sec.~\ref{sec:data_augmentation} and Sec.~\ref{sec:cross_validation}, the variance reduction and the model selection methods are respectively reported.
+Finally, Sec.~\ref{sec:updating_algorithm} reports a pseudo-algorithm for the training and model selection procedures.